opdavies/oliverdavies.uk/source/_posts/quickly-apply-patches-using-git-curl-or-wget.md

 ---
 title: Quickly Apply Patches Using Git and curl or wget
 date: 2013-12-24
-excerpt:
-  How to quickly download a patch file and apply it to a Git repository in one line
+excerpt: How to quickly download a patch file and apply it to a Git repository in one line.
 tags:
+    - drupal-planet
     - git
-  - drupal-planet
 ---

 Testing a patch file is usually a two-step process.
 First you download the patch